Business Cycle Report (February 25, 2021)

 by Bill O’Grady, Thomas Wash, and Patrick Fearon-Hernandez, CFA | PDF

 Here is an updated crude oil price chart.
-Prices broke out of their recent trading range and are now well above $55 per barrel.
+Prices continue to rise.

 (Source: Barchart.com)